 For example, this year we left Yellowstone with a deep appreciation and respect for the bison.
 They are incredible survival machines.
 Their coats are so thick that the snow on their back doesn’t melt.
 This is how they can survive those extreme winter temperatures.
 When it is really cold, or in a snowstorm, they either feed or sit still and wait it out.
-Business as usual for bison.
+Business as usual for bison in the winter.
 It might not be comfortable, but they survive.

 But here’s one thing we learned from the bison: they are the official snow plows in the park.
 And everyone benefits.

 When we were visiting Yellowstone this January we managed to capture this “body plowing” moment when a group of bison decided to join the road just in front of us, just outside of Cooke City.
 We’d just had a huge snowstorm and the snow was as high as the bison’s backs.